Basic Camera Moves

 Studio Camera Mounts

-freely, to be locked into position, or to offer
+allow the camera either to move freely, to be locked into position,

 The photo above shows some of the other key parts of a manually controlled studio camera pedestal.
 Most TV production facilities now use robotic cameras that are remotely controlled from the TV control room.
 (See below.)